typhonjs-fvtt-scratch/demo-rollup-module/README.md

 This demo module integrates several powerful libraries that will greatly extend your development activities.
 Beyond Rollup with source map generation several essential plugins for loading HTML / JSON / copying files / replacing strings are installed along with <a target=”_blank” href="https://postcss.org/">PostCSS</a> &
-<a target=”_blank” href="https://sass-lang.com/">Sass</a> are configured to output all processed CSS to `styles.css` in
+<a target=”_blank” href="https://sass-lang.com/">Sass</a> configured out of the box to output all processed CSS to
+`styles.css` during the build process which is referenced by
-addition to <a target=”_blank” href="https://www.npmjs.com/package/terser">Terser</a> for conditional minification /
+<a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/module/module.json">module.json</a>.
-mangling and <a target=”_blank” href="https://www.npmjs.com/package/dotenv-safe">dotenv</a> to provide a flexible way to configure various deployment environments.
+In addition, <a target=”_blank” href="https://www.npmjs.com/package/terser">Terser</a> is setup for conditional minification / mangling and <a target=”_blank” href="https://www.npmjs.com/package/dotenv-safe">dotenv</a> provides a flexible way to configure various deployment environments.
 All of the code is well commented especially the
 <a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/rollup.config.js">rollup.config.js</a>
 file.
 <p></p>